pudly/schmopera-hugo/content/articles/proof-that-music-is-simply-unreasonable.md

 categories = "Op-ed"
 date = "2015-04-10T22:31:00-04:00"
 lastmod = "2015-04-10T22:31:00-04:00"
-publishDate = "2015-03-14T10:31:00-04:00"
-slug = "proof-that-music-is-simply-unreasonable"
-title = "Proof that Music is Simply Unreasonable"
+preamble = "<p>\n\tMusicians come in many kinds, and most work with a fascinating balance of pragmatism and imagination.
+We, like other artists, get a reputation for having our heads in the clouds, for making decisions based on emotion instead of reason.
+We are artsy-fartsy.
+I know as well as any other musician that we also have stunning moments of reason and logic (think: memorizing music).
+I tend to favour logic in my everyday life, but during a recent practice session, it occurred to me that there are major logical fallacies that musicians commit every single day.
+Bear with me:\n</p>" publishDate = "2015-03-14T10:31:00-04:00" short_description = "Musicians come in many kinds, and most work with a fascinating balance of pragmatism and imagination.
+We, like other artists, get a reputation for having our heads in the clouds, for making decisions based on emotion instead of reason.
+We are artsy-fartsy. " slug = "proof-that-music-is-simply-unreasonable" title = "Proof that Music is Simply Unreasonable"
 +++